amalcao/libcoroc/README.md

 The GDB debug helper script is available for each supported platforms, however, make sure your GDB is version 7.0 or later and built with python enable.

+## License

+The libtsc is under the GPLv2 opensource license, as same as the golang.
+However, the frontend of CoroC based on clang is under the BSD license used by clang/llvm.See `LICENSE.txt` for details.

 ## TODO